Home › Blog › 6 Steps For Creating Messaging Customers Will Actually Respond To

 Connect With Customers in Their Own Language

 Your surveys give you a clear view into how your customers think and feel about your product.
-Using their answers to your surveys, you address their needs via your messaging.
-They have also now given you the exact language you need to appeal to other customers.
+Using their answers, you can address their needs via your messaging.
+They’ve also now given you the exact language you need to appeal to other customers.
+This might include specific terminology or trends, like incorporating Gen Z slang if your target audience skews younger.
+By using familiar and relevant language, you can create a more authentic connection and resonate more deeply with your audience.

 5. Put the product description, intent and promise on Your Homepage